prestontasoff/ESPM_112L_24/Week_10/Week_10_Walkthrough.md

 The three search boxes use boolean logic.
 The first box produces genes that have annotations matching one or more of the keywords (boolean OR).
 The second search box requires the genes annotation to match all the keywords (boolean AND).
 The last search box allows you to enter undesired keywords, excluding genes that have these keywords in their annotations (boolean NOT).

 ![list_menu.png](list_menu.png)

+Let's try, as an example, making a list that just looks at Rubisco, the protein that fixes CO2 in the Calvin cycle.
+There's CO2 fixation going on in the human gut, too!

+ - Go to "Lists" at the top of the page, title your list, give it a description and a color.

+ - Scroll to the bottom, and you'll see the "List Keywords" menu.
+Type "Ribulose" and you'll see a bunch of options pop up; select "Ribulose-1,5-bisphosphate carboxylase" and then press the "Save list" button.

+Now you'll see a bunch of information on the next page.
+On the left-hand side of the page is a box that says "Projects"... next to that, click "Select all", then on the right of the page click the big blue button that says "Update".
+Now you're looking at all the projects you have access to, and you should see all the Rubisco proteins in that set!

+Now, there's one more thing to do.
+Rubisco is comprised of a large and a small subunit- for now, let's just look at the large subunit.
+In the search bar that says "**Exclude** these terms", type "small".
+Now your results are just for the large subunit of Rubisco!

+You can download a FASTA file (either DNA or protein) with all of these results by clicking "Download list" (near the top of the page) and selecting the type of FASTA you'd like to download.
+Feel free to do that with the Rubisco results to test it out.

+You're going to be using SCP to move things from your computer onto the cluster, so if you don't remember how to do that, A. talk to me and I'll help you, and B. write it down somewhere!

 ## Investigating Metabolic Pathways